Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 ## About this sample

+ The application uses the Active Directory Authentication Library (ADAL) to get a token from Azure AD using the [OAuth 2.0 client credential](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds) flow, where the client credential is a certificate.

 ### Overview

 In this sample, a Windows console application (TodoListDaemonWithCert) calls a web API (TodoListService) using its app identity.
-This scenario is useful for situations where headless or unattended job or process needs to run as an application identity, instead of as a user's identity.
-The application uses the Active Directory Authentication Library (ADAL) to get a token from Azure AD using the OAuth 2.0 client credential flow, where the client credential is a certificate.
+This scenario is useful for situations where headless or unattended job or a windows service needs to run with an application identity, instead of a user's identity.

-This sample is similar to [Daemon-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-daemon), except instead of the daemon using a password as a credential to authenticate with Azure AD, here it uses a certificate.
+This sample is similar to [Daemon-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-daemon), except instead of the daemon using a password as a credential to authenticate with Azure AD, it uses a certificate instead.

+## Topology

 ![Overview](./ReadmeFiles/Topology.png)